• About the Urban Flux

 25 Tuesday Aug 2009

-Posted by Rob Young in Classic Modern Jazz
+Posted Classic Modern Jazz

-≈ Comments Off on Dianne Reeves | I Remember [On The Flipside]
+in≈ Comments Off on Dianne Reeves | I Remember [On The Flipside]

 The beauty of jazz is captured within the art of improvisation, henceforth each artist interprets each song with a stroke of sensitivity, passion, adventure and the desire of creating a fresh rendition for music lovers to embody their lyrical spirit through sound.
 As you know, there’s a joy in collecting and listening to music.
 If you haven’t check out Dianne Reeves’s – “I Remember” …. listen to and embrace this timeless masterpiece by her!